 Guelph’s rules about parking, garbage and recycling, property maintenance, and noise might be different than the rules in your old neighbourhood.
 Visit the “How can we help you?” page to learn more about City services or report problems in your neighbourhood.

-Learn how to keep the police from crashing your party, and keep the peace with your new neighbours.
+Learn how to keep the police from crashing your party and keep the peace with your new neighbours by checking out these party planning tips.

 Lodging house regulations